Multi-Normal Prototypes Learning for Weakly Supervised Anomaly Detection: Introduction

 To address the problems stated above, we propose a reconstruction-based multi-normal prototype learning framework for weakly supervised anomaly detection.
 Different from existing reconstruction-based anomaly detection methods \cite{FeaWAD21}, we treat the normal samples and anomalous samples differently during the latent representation learning with consideration of the likelihood of each unlabeled sample being normal.
 To better estimate the likelihood of normal and detect anomalies, we propose to learn multiple normal prototypes in the latent space with deep embedding clustering and contrastive learning.
 Finally, we compute a comprehensive anomaly score with consideration of both the information of sample reconstruction and multiple normal prototypes.

 The main contributions of this paper can be summarized as follows: \begin{itemize} \item We propose a novel anomaly detection framework that combines reconstruction learning with multi-normal prototype learning.
-Extensive experiments across various datasets demonstrate that our method outperforms state-of-the-art techniques. \item We propose to build multiple normal prototypes with deep embedding clustering and contrastive learning to better model the distribution of normal data for anomaly detection. \item We propose to estimate and take into consideration the likelihood of each unlabeled sample being normal during model training, which can enhance resistance to anomaly contamination and more effectively detect unseen anomaly classes combined with previous designs. \end{itemize}
+Extensive experiments across various datasets demonstrate that our method significantly outperforms state-of-the-art methods. \item We propose to build multiple normal prototypes with deep embedding clustering and contrastive learning to better model the distribution of normal data for anomaly detection. \item We propose to estimate and take into consideration the likelihood of each unlabeled sample being normal during model training, which can enhance resistance to anomaly contamination and more effectively detect unseen anomaly classes. \end{itemize}